jsimonet/log-any/readme.md

 /!\ Work in progress /!\

-The severity can be considered as levels, so can be traited as numbers
+The severity can be considered as levels, so can be traited as numbers.

 1. trace
 2. debug
 3. info